lmullen/jsr/_source/issues/vol17/remillard.markdown

 [^4]: *Daily Picayune*, July 4 and 5, 1910.
 [^5]: “His Courage as White as His Skin is Black.”
 [^6]: Charles Reagan Wilson, *Baptized in Blood: The Religion of the Lost Cause, 1865-1920* (Athens: University of Georgia Press, 1980).
-[^7]: Ken Burns, *Reconstruction: The Second Civil War* (PBS, 2004).
+[^7]: *Reconstruction: The Second Civil War* (PBS, 2004).
 [^8]: Arthur Remillard, *Southern Civil Religions: Imagining the Good Society in the Post-Reconstruction Era* (Athens: University of Georgia Press, 2011).
-See also, Arthur Remillard, “Reflections on *Southern Civil Religions*; or, Confessions of an Academic Carpetbagger ,” *Journal of Southern Religion* 16 (2014): http://jsreligion.org/issues/vol16/remilard.html.
+See also, Arthur Remillard, “Reflections on *Southern Civil Religions*; or, Confessions of an Academic Carpetbagger,” *Journal of Southern Religion* 16 (2014): http://jsreligion.org/issues/vol16/remilard.html.
 [^9]: N. J. Demerath and Rhys Williams, “Civil Religion in an Uncivil Society,” *Annals of the American Academy* 480 (July, 1985): 166.
 [^10]: See, for example, Jonathan S. Woocher, *Sacred Survival: The Civil Religion of American Jews*  (Bloomington: Indiana University Press, 1986); Rita Kirk Whillock, “Dream Believers: The Unifying Visions and Competing Values of Adherents to American Civil Religion,” *Presidential Studies Quarterly* 24, no. 2 (1994); Marcella Cristi, *From Civil Religion to Political Religion: The Intersection of Culture, Religion and Politics* (Waterloo, Canada: Wilfrid Laurier University Press, 2001); David Krueger, *Myths of the Runestone: Viking Martyrs and the Birthplace of America* (Minneapolis: University of Minnesota Press, 2015); Anne M. Blakenship, “Civil Religious Dissent: Patriotism and Resistance in a Japanese American Incarceration Camp,” *Material Religion* 10, no. 3 (2014); Carole Lynn Stewart, *Strange Jeremiahs: Civil Religion and the Literary Imaginations of Jonathan Edwards, Herman Mellville, and W. E. B. DuBois* (Albuquerque: University of New Mexico Press, 2011).
 [^11]: “Great Fight in Nevada,” *Richmond Planet*, July 09, 1910.